Skip to content

 You’ll often hear: “When ladder line becomes unbalanced, both conductors become part of the antenna.”
 That statement has a kernel of truth, but it can be misleading if you take it literally.

-A two-wire feeder always carries differential-mode current (the wanted “feed the load” current).
-If the system becomes unbalanced, it also carries a common-mode component that makes the line radiate and look like “it became part of the antenna.”
-The differential current doesn’t vanish just because common-mode appears.
+A two-wire feeder always carries differential-mode current, which is the wanted “feed the load” current.
+If the system becomes unbalanced, it also carries an external-mode / common-mode component that makes the line radiate and look like it has become part of the antenna.
+The differential current does not vanish just because common-mode appears.

-On a two-conductor line, the current on each conductor can be decomposed into two modes:
+On a two-conductor line, the current on each conductor can be decomposed into two useful modes:

 • Differential mode (DM) ... equal magnitude, opposite direction